oruga-ui/oruga/packages/docs/pages/documentation/index.md

 });
 ```

-To take advantage of bundler’s [tree-shaking](https://en.wikipedia.org/wiki/Tree_shaking) optimisations, no components are registered globally by default.
+To take advantage of bundler’s [tree-shaking](https://en.wikipedia.org/wiki/Tree_shaking) optimisations, components will not be registered globally by default.
-If you want to register a component globally, extend the your Oruga instance with the relevant component plugin.
+If you want to register a component globally, extend your Oruga instance with the relevant component plugin.
 This makes the respective component and its subcomponents, as well as any related programmatic components, globally available.

 > Note: Before v0.13 the main Oruga Vue plugin had registered all components globally by default.